Best telephoto lenses for Canon in 2022

 • Slower maximum aperture

 When thinking of professional hand-holdable superzooms, it’s hard not to consider the 100-400mm range.
-Canon has made of these iterations before, and both have been excellent and versatile lenses for the EF mount.
-This new RF “L” version somehow manages to pack an extra 100mm of focal length while at the time reducing its weight when compared to the EF 100-400mm f/4.5-5.6L IS II.
+Canon has made two of these iterations before, and both have been excellent and versatile lenses for the EF mount.
+This new RF “L” version somehow manages to pack an extra 100mm of focal length while at the same time reducing its weight when compared to the EF 100-400mm f/4.5-5.6L IS II.
 Just about everything in this lens is better than its predecessor.
 Autofocus is more snappy, thanks to the new dual Nano-USM, and image stabilization has increased to five total stops.
 And the added control ring allows adjustments of an assortment of exposure settings on the fly.

 The slower f/7.1 maximum aperture might be suspect, but remember that the newer RF mount cameras aren’t constrained by light the same way as their EF predecessors.
 The new cameras allow for full focus across the frame at smaller apertures, even at f/7.1 and beyond.
 You can use teleconverters, albeit only over 300mm, when the rear element leaves enough room for them.